AlmightyLks/Programming-Guidance/CSharp/The-Beginning.md

 Throughout my documentation I will be referencing to features and options within Visual Studio.<br>
 You can get it [here](https://visualstudio.microsoft.com/downloads/).

-When prompted for the workloads about as shown here: <br>
+While installing Visual Studio you will be prompted for the workloads about as shown here: <br>
 <img height="300px" width="auto" src="../Media/CSharp/Workloads.png">
 <br>
 <br>